Treaty of Rome: Background

 Partly in the aim of creating a United States of Europe, two further Communities were proposed, again by the French.
 A European Defence Community (EDC) and a European Political Community (EPC).
 While the treaty for the latter was being drawn up by the Common Assembly, the ECSC parliamentary chamber, the EDC was rejected by the French Parliament.
 President Jean Monnet, a leading figure behind the Communities, resigned from the High Authority in protest and began work on alternative Communities, based on economic integration rather than political integration.

 As a result of the energy crises, the Common Assembly proposed extending the powers of the ECSC to cover other sources of energy.
 However, Monnet desired a separate Community to cover nuclear power, and Louis Armand was put in charge of a study into the prospects of nuclear energy use in Europe.
 The report concluded that further nuclear development was needed, in order to fill the deficit left by the exhaustion of coal deposits and to reduce dependence on oil producers.
 The Benelux states and West Germany were also keen on creating a general common market; however, this was opposed by France owing to its protectionist policy, and Monnet thought it too large and difficult a task.
 In the end, Monnet proposed creating both as separate Communities to attempt to satisfy all interests.
 As a result of the Messina Conference of 1955, Paul-Henri Spaak was appointed as chairman of a preparatory committee, the Spaak Committee, charged with the preparation of a report on the creation of a common European market.
-The both texts (Spaak report and Treaty of Rome) were drafted by Pierre Uri a close collaborator of Monnet.
+Both the Spaak report and the Treaty of Rome were drafted by Pierre Uri, a close collaborator of Monnet.